"Competitive edge is found where the psychological athlete merges with the physically talented;

 Focusing on this research, Thomas began to identify ways in which horses could be mentally conditioned toward a given goal.
 He spent 10 years streamlining his unique system of Emotional Conformation Profiling of equine athletes.
 In 2008 he officially created his company The Thomas Herding Technique (THT).
 Kerry’s study of Patterns-Of-Motion have reached an international audience in the last several years because of THT’s work in profiling the Kentucky Derby fields.

-Teaming up with now THT Director of Equine Services, Pete Denk, Kerry’s work has gravitated to international Bloodstock where profiling “who the horse is” and how well balanced their sensory system is, is helping THT clients hone on suitable athletes.
+Teaming up with now THT Director of Equine Services & partner, Pete Denk, Kerry’s work has gravitated to international Bloodstock where profiling “who the horse is” and how well balanced their sensory system is, is helping THT clients hone on suitable athletes.

 Thomas’ work in the field of equine behavioral genetics has pioneering applications in all the sport horse industries, but Thoroughbred Racing embraces the most of his efforts owing to his intensive study of Herd Dynamics & Behavioral Genetic Sequencing.
 Exciting new efforts are currently being made into the study of how emotional stress affects physical performance.